benbalter/view-without-cache-bookmarklet/README.md

 2. Copy the code from [`dist/bookmarklet.js`](dist/bookmark.js) into the URL field
 3. Click bookmarklet on a page to reload the page sans cache

+## Developing locally

+I'd love your help making the script better.
+The source lives in `src` and the built files live in `dist`.
+To build locally:

+1. Clone down the repo and `cd` into the directory
+2. `npm install`
+3. Make your changes
+4. `grunt build`

 ## History

 Originally, [a Gist](https://gist.github.com/benbalter/1695742), migrated March 2015.